Bar (food)

-A bar, also called a snack bar or a food bar, is a food made of processed ingredients formed into the shape of bar.
+A bar, also called a snack bar or a food bar, is a food made of processed ingredients formed into the shape of a bar.
 Bars typically have a long shelf life and contain high energy ingredients.
-There are several popular types of bar, including confectionery bars, protein bars, energy bars, granola bars and fruit bars.
-They are one of the most popular forms of snack food.
+There are several popular types of bar, including candy bars, protein bars, energy bars, granola bars and fruit bars.

+They are one of the most popular forms of snack food, with diversification across different segments of both convenience and health foods.
 Typical ingredients in a bar are cereal grain, dehydrated fruits or vegetables, seeds, chocolate and dairy.
+The introduction of the cold chain has allowed for similar foods to emerge in the frozen food segment, such as ice cream bars.

+Historical precedents

+High quality, portable, dense energy foods have long been a part of food preservation and long-distance travel.
+In indigenous North America, Pemmican provided long-term storage and preservation of food in a high density patty.
+In Europe, classical Greek soldiers made dishes like Pastelli, a high density honey and sesame seed bar that can transport and endure long distances.

+In India, Chikki is a dessert dish that concentrates sugar and nuts.
+In Aztec food traditions, Amaranth seed is combined with honey to create seed cakes, which are served in modern Mexico as alegría.

 Types of bar

 The majority of food bars are sweet, rather than savory.
 Different types of bar may be marketed for specific purposes, like replacing breakfast or providing protein, or may be marketed to specific demographics like women.
 Some bars are made to adhere to dietary restrictions like the paleolithic diet or the gluten-free diet.

 A chocolate bar filled with wafers and caramel.

-Chocolate bars
+Chocolate or candy bars

 The first chocolate bars were developed after Joseph Fry, John Cadbury, and Benjamin Cadbury developed a technique for producing solid chocolate.
 Combination bars, including additional ingredients such as nuts or dried fruit, were developed in the 1910s.
 One of the most successful was the Clark Bar, introduced in 1917.
-Chocolate bars became popular in the 20th-century as palatable and inexpensive high-energy snack items.